alexander-shch/oaks-lab/README.md

 - We can continue with the next phase only if all tasks were completed
 - We can toggle between different phase planners
 - On completion a random fact will be displayed (Can be refreshed)
+- All data is stored in LocalStorage and no DB/API is required to run this example

 Need to be done
 - Create Phase planner (Remove the default injector), this need to be set via a dynamic form, can use formik or json forms for implementation (Not a must)